What's a Professional Mahjong Player and How Can You Be One?

-"Professional mahjong player" is an interesting title to hold.
-If you asked me "so... do you play mahjong for a living?", I'd have to answer...
+Yes, that's an interesting title to hold.
+Because, if you asked me "so... do you play mahjong for a living?", I'd have to answer...

-You'd imagine that mahjong players as well would share some fame, glory, and a steady income from mahjong itself.
+You'd imagine that mahjong players as well would share some fame, glory, and also receive a steady income from mahjong itself.

-A lot of people seem surprised to learn that most mahjong players aren't making a living off mahjong.
-In fact, the system is made so that you sort of need a stable job and a decent salary just to pay for your monthly/yearly fees and mahjong expenses.
+However, this is not the case with mahjong.
+A lot of people seem surprised to learn that most mahjong players aren't in fact making a living off mahjong.
+Actually, the system is made so that you will need a stable job and a decent salary just to pay for your monthly/yearly fees and mahjong expenses (although amazing projects like M-League are coming to change that!).

 "Fees you say!?
 You pay to be a professional!?"